Almujtaba-Yaseen/Random-Implementations/README.md

 # Random-Implementations

-In this repository you find random "things" I implement.
+In this repository you find random stuff I implement.
 Mostly, small ones.